deanwetherby/tf_oda_stanford_cars/README.md

 Change the number of classes in the pipeline.config associated with your model to 196 to match the number of classes in Stanford Cars.
 Also update the paths to your fine tune checkpoint and labels file for both train and eval.

-:exclamation: You will have to remove any references to "batch_norm_trainable: true" from the pipelin.config file.
+:exclamation: You will have to remove any references to "batch_norm_trainable: true" from the pipeline.config file.
 This feature has been deprecated and will prevent successful training.

+:grey_question: Depending on your GPU memory size, you may have to reduce the train_config.batch_size.
+A batch size of 24 works on an 8GB GTX 1080.

 Items to modify in the pipeline.config:
 * model.ssd.num_classes
-* train_config.batch_size
 * train_config.fine_tune_checkpoint
 * train_input_reader.label_map_path
 * train_input_reader.tf_record_input_reader